 If your water does not turn on, it may be an issue with the private portion of your water connection.
 If there is an issue on the City portion, we will come out and set up a temporary water connection.
-If it's not possible to set up a temporary water connection we will use specialized equipment to defrost the line from your home.
+If it's not possible to set up a temporary water connection we will use specialized equipment to thaw the line from your home.
 To help prevent frozen pipes at your home, we recommend making sure the pipes are well-insulated, including the portion at the outside walls of your home.

 When there is extended extreme cold, ground frost can penetrate deep and cause shifting.
 This can lead to water main breaks.

 How to tell if you have frozen pipes